Sunbird-Saral/Saral-Layout-Generator/README.md

 2. Navigate to the project directory: `cd Saral-Layout-Generator`
 3. Build docker: `docker build -f Dockerfile.dev -t sunbird-formroizen:1.0-latest .`
 4. Create docker service stack: `docker stack deploy -c docker-compose.dev.yml your_service_name`
+5. Configure a nginx gateway service deployed under same docker stack as reverse proxy.

+**Note:** To deploy to production and if the requirement is to support large scale users consider deploying docker on kubernetes

 ## Features